gosha1128/deeplearning-caffe/README.md

 # deeplearning-caffe

-Instructions and various examples for the deep learning, caffe style...
+Instructions and various examples for the deep learning, caffe style.
+These instructions will install the python and matlab bindings.
+Example networks are provided.

 [ This is a work in progress so bear with me...]